imabug/EquipTestingSpreadsheets/README.md

 Radiographic
 ------------
 MUSCGenForm.xlsx is used for testing radiographic and portable units.
-It is largely unmodified (aside from changing radiation exposure units) from the version originally developed by Phil Rauch at Henry Ford Hospital.
+It is adapted from a version originally developed by Phil Rauch at Henry Ford Hospital.

 Fluoroscopy
 -----------
-MUSCCArm.ods is used for testing fluoroscopy units (portable c-arms, fixed fluoroscopy, interventional, cath lab).
+MUSCCArm.xlsx is used for testing fluoroscopy units (portable c-arms, fixed fluoroscopy, interventional, cath lab).

 Mammography
 -----------